yousrabizri-dev/imd1005-assignment2/README.md

 ##  Image Credits

-All images and artwork used in this project are my own original work, created for my portfolio.
+All images (other than the hero background) and artwork used in this project are my own original work, created for my portfolio. hero image : adobe stock photo

 ----------------------------------------------------------------------------------------
 ##  AI Usage